Natural-Looking Prosthetic Eyes that Restore Confidence

 We work with post-surgery and trauma patients (enucleation/exenteration), individuals with congenital conditions, cancer survivors and complex medical cases, veterans and trauma survivors, pediatric patients and families, highly active individuals/athletes, international or traveling patients, anyone seeking lifelike aesthetics and realism.

-What products do you make?
+What Products do you make?

 We make custom ocular (prosthetic eye) devices, orbital prostheses (adhesive-retained, glasses-retained, magnetic/osseointegrated, anatomically retained/hollow bulb), extraoral maxillofacial prostheses and related components.